 OSCEsmart is an Asia- and Middle East-oriented QLTS training provider specialising in preparation for QLTS Stage 2 – an Objective Structured Clinical Examination (OSCE).
 Among a variety of other QLTS preparation materials, OSCEsmart provides access to online mock client interviews conducted any time from the comfort of your home or office.
 In an effort to provide excellent customer service and enjoyable learning experience, OSCEsmart offers innovative methodology, segmented approach and individual feedback.

 If you are reading this post, then we are probably safe in categorising you as one of those who being aware of all the recent changes in the geopolitical landscape and in legal sector, realise the increasing value of being professionally flexible, of being able to work across cultures and jurisdictions.
 So, let’s have a look at how to make the most of the opportunities offered by today’s globalised and rapidly changing market.

 The results of the November 2017 OSCE assessment released by Kaplan QLTS in February 2018 shattered the delusion that OSCE is the easier of the two QLTS parts: a Multiple Choice Test (MCT) and an Objective Structured Clinical Examination (OSCE).
-While the OSCE pass mark does not differ much from that of the previous years (if anything, it is even slightly lower, 62% compared to 63%-68%), its pass rate has plummeted to the staggering 51%.

 The Qualified Lawyers Transfer Scheme or QLTS is an alternative route for foreign qualified lawyers to qualify in England and Wales as solicitors.